 - Set the fudge in the middle so you can wrap the wax paper over it.

 - Once they’re settled, wrap the wax paper up and over the fudge to completely seal it.
 Roll the wax paper for an airtight seal.

-Make a similar sized envelope with aluminum foil and double seal the fudge.
+- Make a similarly sized envelope with aluminum foil and double seal the fudge.
 Should you open the envelope to serve (or sneak) some of this delicious treat, be sure to reseal both the wax paper and the aluminum foil.